 What is Focaccia Bread

-Focaccia (pronounced fo-kah-cha) is a flat bread similar to pizza dough that you can make either sweet or savory.
+Focaccia (pronounced fo-kah-cha) is a flatbread similar to a pizza dough that you can make either sweet or savory.
 It originates in the providence of Liguria in Italy.
-Liguria is the best known region for their classic focaccia, which is called “classica” in Genoa.
+Liguria is the best-known region for its classic focaccia, which is called “classica” in Genoa.
 Typically it is flattened to about 1/2 to 1 inch thick, with indentations throughout the whole surface.
 Focaccia bread has a lot of herbs and olive oil with cheese and other toppings as a garnish.

 How To Make Focaccia

-Like any other bread, focaccia is simply with water, flour, yeast, and oil.
+Like any other bread, focaccia is simply made with water, flour, yeast, and oil.
 First, you let the dough rise for several hours, and sometimes overnight.
 Second, stretch the dough into a large rectangular shape in a greased baking dish with olive oil.
-Lastly, the fun part of making focaccia, which is drizzling olive oil on top of the dough and creating indentations with your fingers.
+The last step is the fun part of making focaccia: drizzling olive oil on top of the dough and creating indentations with your fingers.
 Sprinkle the top with your favorite herbs and salt.

 How to Keep Focaccia Fresh

-Since this bread has tomatoes, olives and cheese, we recommend consuming it the same day.
-If you end up having leftovers (if that’s possible!) store in an air tight container or bag in the refrigerator for up to 3 days.
+Since this bread has tomatoes, olives, and cheese, we recommend consuming it on the same day.
+If you end up having leftovers (if that’s possible!) store them in an airtight container or bag in the refrigerator for up to 3 days.
 We like to reheat in the oven or

-As you read, focaccia definitely requires a few steps, that’s why we love using frozen dinner rolls.
-Start of by thawing the bread in a greased 13×9 baking dish, once the bread rises (about 4-5 hours), comes the fun part!
-Add olive oil, make the indentations and top with tomatoes, olives, herbs, fresh basil and fresh mozzarella cheese.
-The beauty of this recipe, is not having to wait overnight for this bread, no kneading, and no need to keep using multiple dishes.
-Moreover, it’s made in one baking dish, you can’t beat that!
+As you read, focaccia definitely requires a few steps.
+Since we’re not all about making things complex in the kitchen, we love using frozen dinner rolls.
+Start off by thawing the bread in a greased 13×9 baking dish, once the bread rises (about 4-5 hours), comes the fun part!
+Add olive oil, make the indentations, and top with tomatoes, olives, herbs, fresh basil, and fresh mozzarella cheese.
+The beauty of this recipe is not having to wait overnight for this bread — there’s no kneading, and no need to keep using multiple dishes.
+Moreover, it’s made in one baking dish — you can’t beat that!

 No Knead Focaccia Bread Art